Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 St. Paul’s Bay

 While both islands have good hiking opportunities, Rhodes is definitely the better destination.
-The coastal mountains on Rhodes provide tons of opportunities for mountainside hikes with a view of the sea.
+The coastal mountains on Rhodes offer plenty of opportunities for sea-view hikes.
 Kos has a mountain in the middle of the island, which makes for a great hike, but this is pretty much it.

 If you are looking for great hikes, Rhodes is definitely the better option.